 Though it can quickly take over a large part of your garden, it is also incredibly easy to grow and adds color and a softening of any hard edges wherever it's planted.
-For these reasons, you might consider planting creeping Jenny in containers where it can become an elegant, sweeping plant that hangs over the edge of pots and doesn't threaten your yard (if you don't tempt it).
+For these reasons, you might consider planting creeping Jenny in containers where it can become an elegant, sweeping plant that hangs over the edge of pots and doesn't threaten your yard.

 Golden creeping Jenny is also called moneywort because the leaves are shaped like tiny coins.
 It is a member of the family Primulaceae and is hardy in United States Department of Agriculture zones 3–9.

 Creeping Jenny is a perennial plant with bright, small yellow flowers.
 Though the blooms won't last long, they are pretty.
 For that reason, this low-growing "creeper" is best grown for its foliage, which makes an excellent ground cover.

 It is often confused with creeping Charlie, another invasive yard plant.
 Although the foliage is similar, creeping Charlie has small purple flowers rather than the yellow found in creeping Jenny.

 Creeping Jenny prefers moist, well-draining soils and can even be found along riverbanks where the soil is very wet.
 It will thrive best in full sun to partial shade.
 The leaves will be a different color based on the plant's sun exposure: golden yellow in full sun and chartreuse green in partial shade.
 In hot climates, afternoon sun may cause its leaves to blanch.

 The main problem most people have with creeping Jenny is that it spreads.
 If you plant it in the garden, it can quickly take over a spot if it's not kept under control.
 However, if your soil is on the drier side, that will impede some of its growth.
 It will not tolerate completely dry soil, however, so don't let it dry out in its container.